BergQuester/v8tr.github.io/_drafts/2018-08-30-xcode-extension-tutorial.md

     </a>
 </p>

+The ones of particular interest are:

-- `XCSourceEditorCommandClassName` - name of your command class.
-You must implementing an instance of `XCSourceEditorCommand` with the exact same class name.
-Xcode has already created one for you inside the *SourceEditorExtension* target.
+- `XCSourceEditorCommandClassName` - a name of the command class.
+Xcode has already created one for you.
 - `XCSourceEditorCommandIdentifier` - a command invocation identifier.
-Make sure you set it to something unique within your extension.
+Make sure to set it to something unique within your extension.
-- `XCSourceEditorCommandName` - name of the command as it will be displayed in the second level of Xcode Editor menu.
+- `XCSourceEditorCommandName` - a command name as it will be displayed in the second level of Xcode Editor menu.
 Let's change it into *Sort Selected Lines*.

 *Bundle display name* stands for your extension name in Editor menu.
-Let's change it into "Lines Sorter".
+Let's change it into *'Lines Sorter'*.
 There is no need to make any other edits as long as we have only one command.

 Here is how extension name and command names are displayed in Editor menu: